3Paulinchen/Armadillo_C_Tests/README.md

 # Armadillo_C_Tests
-Tests for PDEs with Armadillo C++ Library and maybe others in future
+Tests for PDEs with Armadillo C++ Library and maybe others in future.
+Finite Differences in 1D with Armadillo